AyeCode/geodirectory/readme.txt

 __WARNING: GDv2 is a significant update over GDv1 and may require manual work, such as adding widgets to sidebars to recreate your current layout.
 As always, we recommend trying this on a staging site first.
 [Learn more](https://wpgeodirectory.com/documentation/article/how-tos/upgrading-from-gdv1-to-gdv2/)__

 = GeoDirectory v2.8.119 - 2025-06-TBD =
-* Comment form default feild website should be optional - CHANGED
+* Comment form default field website should be optional - CHANGED
+* Add nofollow attribute to sorting dropdown links - CHANGED

 = GeoDirectory v2.8.118 - 2025-06-05 =
 * If when editing a place the backend image upload form is moved below the comments settings, images fail to load and can be removed when saved - FIXED